dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 ### Accessing temporary values

 Temporary values are stored in the change tracker and not set onto entity instances directly.
 However, these temporary values _are_ exposed when using the various mechanisms for [Accessing Tracked Entities](xref:core/change-tracking/entity-entries).
-For example, the following code accesses a temporary value using <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.CurrentValues%2A?displayProperty=nameWithType>:
+For example, the following code accesses a temporary value using <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.CurrentValues*?displayProperty=nameWithType>:

 <!--
         using var context = new BlogsContext();